unitymakesus/unity-team-handbook/source/governance/stakeholder-engagement.md

 ## Scope

-This policy shall apply to Unity Web Agency’s CEO and Advisors.
+This policy shall apply to Unity Web Agency's CEO and Advisors.

 ## Responsibilities